Skip to main content

 Congress Park

-Shown in the picture above, Congress Park is a gorgeous spot to walk around and enjoy the foliage, and it's located right in Saratoga Springs.
 If the weather is warm enough, many enjoy picnicking in this park because of the lush grass, beautiful gardens, and numerous fountains.

 Saratoga Corinth & Hudson Railway

-Based out of Corinth, the Saratoga Corinth & Hudson Railway offers a fun and unique way to see the changing leaves in the region.
+Based in Corinth, the Saratoga Corinth & Hudson Railway offers a fun and unique way to see the changing leaves in the region.
 Book one of their Autumn Express train rides and enjoy a 60-minute trip to Kings Station and back.
-Along the way, you'll be able to get a fantastic view of local wildlife, woods, marshes, and swamps, and of course, fall colors on the trees.

 Saratoga Spa State Park

-If you'd like to embark on a quick hike or walk to enjoy the foliage, you should check out Saratoga Spa State Park, which has a number of great trails in addition to fall foliage.
-The trails are fairly short, ranging from .22 miles to 1.8 miles, and you can also visit some of the Spa City's famous mineral springs while you're at it.
+The trails are relatively short, ranging from .22 miles to 1.8 miles, and you can also visit some of Spa City's famous mineral springs scattered around the park while you're at it.

 The Battlefield at Saratoga National Historical Park